 Our group combines materials science and nanotechnology approaches to develop functional nanostructures for advanced energy storage, catalysis, water purification, and biosensor applications.
-Our research activities involve nanomaterials design and fabrication, surface modification, coating, arrays and thin-film fabrications, engineering of nanodefects, materials characterization and device design.
+Our research activities involve nanomaterials design and fabrication, surface modification, coating, arrays and thin-film fabrications, engineering of nanodefects, 3D printing, upcycling of plastics wastes to high-value carbon, materials characterization and device design.

 Chemistry of Materials.
 2016, 28, 5743-5752.
 Link

 Journal of Power Sources, 2015, 294, 377-385.
 Link